 The learner will gain a good understanding of all features of customer service including good first impressions, understanding and responding to customers’ needs.
 They will also learn how to deal effectively with customers by improving their listening skills, the importance of positive body language and understanding the significance of working as part of a team.
 Evaluate how organisational policies and industry specific quality assurance systems can enhance customer service as well as the benefits of market research and the different types of market research that companies can use.

 Research the elements and stages of team leadership.
-Look at the different concepts and styles of leadership and management and leadership within different environments such as mentoring, coaching.
+Look at the different concepts and styles of leadership and management within different environments such as mentoring, coaching.
 Participate in planning, to include SMART objectives, ongoing monitoring of progress and evaluation.
 Look at motivation within teams.
 Demonstrate team leadership and all of the roles which it entails.
 Negotiate a plan and its stage with team members.

-Students will find work placement in a suitable office setting where they will apply their skills including demonstrating the ability to work in a supervisory capacity.
+Students will find work placement in a suitable security setting where they will apply their skills including demonstrating the ability to work in a supervisory capacity.
 Work-experience classes will prepare the student to apply for this work placement, and future work, by focusing on interview preparation.
 Students will assess their skills and qualities to produce a CV and cover letter.
 They will investigate their employment sector and identify job openings and future training opportunities.
 The placement reinforces the skills learned at North Connaught College and aids the development of employability/transferable skills.
 The learning during the placement will be documented, and opportunities and challenges encountered will be reflected upon.